 In 2019, Rona was a recipient of the Diana Award and named one of Australia’s Women’s Weekly ‘Women of the Future’.

-Sazzad’s Mission in life is to make the world suck less and using cutting edged technology to accelerate social impact.
+Sazzad’s Mission in life is to make the world 'suck less', and using cutting edged technology to accelerate social impact.
 He is one of the youngest Ashoka fellow, Obama Asia-pacific Leader, Royal Society of Arts Fellow, Kairos Fellow.
-The three time TEDx speaker is passionate about providing opportunities to marginalised communities such as migrants and refugees with the most potential for transformation.
-Through nurturing and investing in the community leaders, he hope to be able to drive lasting impact and leave the planet a better place the one he found.
+The three times TEDx speaker is passionate about providing opportunities for marginalised communities such as migrants and refugees with the most potential for transformation.
+Through nurturing and investing in the community leaders, he hopes to be able to drive lasting impact and leave the planet a better place than the one he found.

 Amanda Janoo is the Knowledge and Policy Lead for the Wellbeing Economy Alliance (WEALL).
 Amanda is an economic policy expert with over a decade of experience working with governments and international development institutions around the world.
 Her work aims to build economies that put people and planet first through goal-oriented and participatory policy design processes.
 Prior to joining WEALL, Amanda worked for the United Nations and the African Development Bank as a structural transformation expert.
 As a Fulbright researcher, she explored the relationship between international trade and informal employment generation in India.
 Amanda graduated from Cambridge University with an MPhil in Development Studies.